jsyang/microarmy/README.md

 # Microarmy
 Build your pixelized military, fight decisive battles, conquer the world

-## Issue tracking
+## Command-line Issue Tracker
-Can be found by running "ditz" in the mgmt/ directory.
-Run "ditz html" to build a web snapshot of the issues.
+Checkout the *issues* orphan branch and run `ditz` to see issues.
+Run `ditz html` to build a web snapshot of the issues.

 ## Release build commands
 1. Gather gfx and sfx resources for the HTML5Preloader